 The Organization annually remits a portion of its contributions to Habitat International.
 These funds are used to construct homes in economically depressed areas around the world.
-For the years ended June 30, 2021 and 2020, the Organization contributed \$21,000 and \$18,000, respectively, to Habitat International.
+For the years ended June 30, 2022 and 2021, the Organization contributed \$21,000 to Habitat International.
 In addition to yearly tithes, Habitat International incurs and pays expenses on the Organization's behalf throughout the normal course of business.
-The Organization remitted payments of \$299 and \$4,131 for the years ended June 30, 2021 and 2020, respectively.
+The Organization remitted payments of \$7,190 and \$299 for the years ended June 30, 2022 and 2021, respectively.

-The Organization received \$12,500 in grant funding from Habitat International, all with donor restrictions, during the year ended June 30, 2021.
-In addition the Organization recognized \$157,802 and \$99,952 from Habitat International related to grants whose conditions had been met during the years ended June 30, 2021 and 2020, respectively.
-Remaining amounts available under conditional grants are described in Note 7.
+The Organization received \$71,819 and \$12,500 in grant funding from Habitat International, all with donor restrictions, during the years ended June 30, 2022 and 2021.
+In addition the Organization recognized \$18,571 and \$157,802 from Habitat International related to grants whose conditions had been met during the years ended June 30, 2022 and 2021, respectively.
+Remaining amounts available under conditional grants are described in Note 8.
 Habitat International also receives donations on behalf of the Organization and remits these donations regularly throughout the year.

 The Organization and Habitat for Humanity Virginia (Habitat Virginia) reimburse one another for small expenditures they incur and pay on the other entity's behalf throughout the normal course of operations.
-The Organization remitted payments to Habitat Virginia of \$-0- and \$23,702 for the years ended June 30, 2021 and 2020, respectively.
-There were no payments received from Habitat Virginia for the years ended June 30, 2021 and 2020.
-Habitat Virginia also manages the Neighborhood Stabilization Program discussed in Note 1.
-Accounts payable to Habitat Virginia at June 30, 2021 was \$124,793 to reimburse the NSP program for the purchase of a home that was sold.
-Amounts payable to Habitat Virginia for annual dues were \$-0- and \$1,000 for the years ended June 30, 2021 and 2020, respectively.
+The Organization remitted payments to Habitat Virginia of \$2,110 and \$-0- for the years ended June 30, 2022 and 2021, respectively.
+There were no payments received from Habitat Virginia for the years ended June 30, 2022 and 2021.
+Accounts payable to Habitat Virginia at June 30, 2022 and 2021 were \$63 and \$13,000, respectively.